 - up to 8 weeks to treat heartburn and other symptoms that can happen with GERD. - up to 8 weeks for the healing and symptom relief of EE.

-Lansoprazole delayed-release capsules are not effective for treating the symptoms of GERD in children less than 1 year of age.
+Lansoprazole delayed-release capsules are not recommended for treating the symptoms of GERD in children less than 1 year of age and may harm them.

 Do not take lansoprazole delayed-release capsules if you are: